 When sales occurred, he earned his commission.

 Mike was researching Google Trends and found that living in the wild was a growing niche.
 While he knew nothing about going off the grid, he hired ghostwriters and built a WordPress niche website.
 He found products to promote that were for sale on Amazon or with private vendors and made offers on his website for products in which she would earn a commission.

 Barb had no idea what she wanted to promote.
 She learned about the Share A Sale affiliate network and signed up.
 Share A Sale had a list of merchants.
-After browsing the stats, she found merchants that were listed for high conversions in the wedding industry.
+After browsing the stats, she found merchants listed for high conversions in the wedding industry.
 Being a mother of the bride three times over, Barb felt like this was a topic she could cover in a blog.
 Barb wrote in-depth articles about etiquette, who pays for what, how to plan for a wedding, and so forth.

 When applicable, she included links, images, banners, and assets that she got from the vendor through Share A Sale to include in her blog.

-She built a great email list of people getting married (some a couple of years out) there her optinmonster lead magnet platform and began sending her blogs in an email campaign.
+She built a great email list of people getting married (some a couple of years out) with her optinmonster lead magnet platform, and she began sending her blogs in an email campaign.
 In this blog, she would include affiliate links where permitted or include a call to action that took them to a landing page featuring the product.

 Barb earned commissions through sales from these links.

 Jolene is a Millenial.
 She’s very frugal and proud of it.
-When in line at the store, she’s the first one to whip out her phone and pull up every app that will provide a discount.
+When in line at the store, she’s the first to whip out her phone and pull up every app that will provide a discount.

-She knows the rewards programs and which nights to eat where that offer freebies or discounts.
+She knows the rewards programs and which nights to eat, and where that offer freebies or discounts.
 Jolene launched a youtube channel and combined it with Instagram to create a channel about saving money.

 Kent has lived in the same place all of his life.
-He was getting ready to retire and wanted to build another stream of income.
+He was getting ready to retire and wanted to build another income stream.
 When he asked himself what he really “knew” about and had a passion for, he said, “Springfield.”
 Kent decided to specialize in hyperlocal marketing and build a blog, video channel, and Facebook group for the Springfield locals.

 He created lists of places to visit, things to do, and holiday events.
-He built an email list by using optinmonster to make offers for guides, coupons, and his “best of” lists.
-He was able to use that list for email, text, direct mail, and retargeting campaigns.
+He built an email list using optinmonster to make offers for guides, coupons, and his “best of” lists.
+He could use that list for email, text, direct mail, and retargeting campaigns.

 He partnered with Groupon to offer their coupons and earns 10% on everything to do with Groupon sales.
 In addition, he found many local programs, hotels, spa affiliates, and more.
 Kent got to monetize what he loved the most, home!

 Pat runs a Podcast for athletes.
 His podcasts have short and long descriptions online.
 He will often include affiliate links to fitness and general health products he mentions in the write-up.
 He also transcribes his podcast to a blog and includes his affiliate links.
 He will often upload the podcasts to youtube as well.

 Many podcasters now record the session on video for youtube and social channels.